 While moths and butterflies won’t damage your plants, their caterpillars certainly will.
 This is especially true for the imported cabbageworm.
 During summer months, monitor plants for feeding holes, frass, and rolled or webbed leaves.
 Since moth and butterfly caterpillars are food to so many other critters, handpicking is the best treatment.
 Adding pesticides simply disrupts the natural controls already in place.

-Verticillium wilt is a soil-borne fungus that strikes tomatoes, peppers, berries, snapdragon, eggplant, potato, olives, and over 300 other garden varieties.
+Verticillium wilt is a soil-borne fungus that strikes tomatoes, peppers, berries, snapdragon, eggplant, olives, potatoes, and over 300 other garden varieties.
 Non-host species include beans, broccoli, corn, and cereal grains.

 Symptoms of verticillium wilt

 Verticillium wilt looks a lot like Fusarium wilt.
 The most obvious sign is, you guessed it, wilting.
 Wilting occurs when the xylem is blocked by fungal spores, halting the flow of food and water within the plant.
 Tissue death, yellowing of leaves (chlorosis), and leaf loss are also symptoms.
 If you cut the stem of an infected plant, you may see discoloration of the vascular tissue..
 Just sanitize your cutting tool afterward with a household cleaner to avoid spreading the contamination.

 The primary difference between Fusarium and Verticillium wilts is that the damage is often restricted to the lower or outer parts of the plant when it is the Verticillium fungi causing the problem.

 How to prevent verticillium wilt

 Since there are no controls for wilt disease, prevention is the only option.
 Use these tips to keep your garden (relatively) free of this fungal disease:

-If Verticillium wilt is present, removal of the infected plant(s) should be the first response.
+If Verticillium wilt is present, remove the infected plant(s).
 If the infection becomes widespread, soil solarization may be the only effective treatment.
-Fungicides are not effective on small scale gardens.
+Fungicides are not effective in small-scale gardens.

 How many of us, as children, pinched snapdragon blooms between our fingers to see the floral dragon open and close its mouth?
 Yep, count me in!